 Is the Guardian ad Litem the Child's Lawyer?

 Though people often call a GAL the child’s lawyer, that is not the case.
 The guardian ad litem’s role is not to fight for what the child wants, but to advocate for the best interest of the child.
-For example, sometimes the child wants to stay with one parent, but that parent’s living situation is unsafe, so it is in the best interest of the child to only see that parent at supervised visits.
+For example, sometimes the child wants to stay with one parent, but that parent’s living situation is unsafe, so it is in the best interest of the child to only see that parent in places outside their home.

 What Are Some “Must Know” Facts About a Guardian ad Litem?

 - A GAL becomes involved when parents cannot agree on custody or placement of the child.
 Unless the court waives the requirement, the parents must first try to reach an agreement through mediation.